 The quorum for a Board meeting is two but attendance by all Directors at each meeting is strongly encouraged.
 Whilst Directors try to arrange their schedules accordingly, non-attendance is unavoidable in certain circumstances.
-During the year under review, four Board meetings were held.
+During 2017, six Board meetings were held and one meeting of a sub-committee of the Board.
 The table below details the number of Board meetings.